segmentio/segment-docs/src/protocols/faq.md

 ### Can I connect a Source to more than one Tracking Plan?

-Unfortunately, sources cannot be connected to more than one tracking plan.
-And in order to validate a tracking plan, you have to connect it to a source.
-The reason for this feature being unavailable is, if you were able to connect more than one tracking plan to a source, it could create conflict if events overlapped.
+Unfortunately, Sources cannot be connected to more than one Tracking Plan.
+If you were able to connect more than one Tracking Plan to a Source, it could create conflict if events overlapped.

 ## Protocols Validation